michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
 Michael Andre Franiatte ©1999-2024.
 All rights reserved.
 No permissions granted.
 Not open sources.
 Not free of charges to use.
 No public uses.
 Not for business.
 No redistributions.
 No derivatives.
 No modifications.
 No addons.

 Authorization to use privately my works by being a sponsor.
 Contact me required.
 My consents to use required.
 Not possible otherwise.
+Deletion required otherwise.
+Penalities for infringements to my copyrights and intellectual properties to pay otherwise.

 [![Sponsor michaelandrefraniatte](github_sponsor.svg)](https://github.com/sponsors/michaelandrefraniatte)